Roadmap

 routed to lattice B’s

-offerinput and a downstreamtallycommit reflects the cross-chain attribution. - Per-citizen stall policy documented in the crate’s
+offerinput and a downstreamtallycommit reflects the cross-chain attribution. - Per-member stall policy documented in the crate’s

 composition-hooks.md. - Retirement marker support across all shipped crates